bgamari/ghc-wiki-import/plugins/type-checker/row-types/coxswain.md

 (I've since generalized `Row` to be polykinded in the column type as well as the column name.
-But I didn't update yet this section.)
+But I haven't yet updated this section.)